atelier-saulx/selva/docs/set_query.md

 ### _set_ type

 Fields with _set_ type accept javascript array values where all entries correspond to the item type specified in the schema.
+They also accept a single item of the item type to set a list of one item.
+Any value set will reset the currently stored values of the _set_.

+To add and remove items from the set, the following operators are supported:
 TODO: or object with internal array-like operators

 ### _references_ type

-Only value accepted in the javascript arrays for _references_ type fields are id-format strings.
+Same as _set_ but items are always id strings.

 TODO: or object with internal array-like operators